allquantor/sc-backend-challenge-/README.md

 stream it via REST.

 1. Rules:

-* You have up to 6 hours to complete the tasks, be careful with your time, make sure you understand the requirements correctly.
-* Try not to over-optimize.
-An MVP with good documentation counts more than a single polished component.
 * Think about edge cases.
 What if you have not enough memory, do you need to persist the state, what if you need to scale?
 We will discuss it afterwards!